nbourdi/PlantUML-VP-Plugin/README.md

 - Choose the downloaded `.zip` folder
 - Restart Visual Paradigm

-Alternatively, you can manually copy the `.zip` folder into the `/plugins` directory indicated by the **Install Plugin** dialog and restart the application.
+Alternatively, you can manually copy the folder into the `/plugins` directory indicated by the **Install Plugin** dialog and restart the application.

 ## Usage Guide

-Making use of the plugin is simple and straightforward.
-Both import and export functionality are available in the **Project** menu under **Import** and **Export**, extending the application's built-in conversion options.
+After successful installation, both import and export functionalities should be available in Visual Paradigm's **Project** tab under **Import** and **Export**, extending the application's built-in conversion options.

 ### Exporting Visual Paradigm Diagrams